intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 There are different reason for an IETF group to send a liaison statement to another organization such as

-* A working group might request addintional information for another organization, for example, to resolve an impasse (i.e., don't waste time arguing over what the real meaning or intent of another SDOs document is, just ask the other SDO and base further work on the "official" answer).
+* A working group might request additional information for another organization, for example, to resolve an impasse (i.e., don't waste time arguing over what the real meaning or intent of another SDOs document is, just ask the other SDO and base further work on the "official" answer).
-* A working group might reuqest comments for a document under development in the IETF that would benefit from the input of experts in another relevant SDO, consortium, or forum.
+* A working group might request comments for a document under development in the IETF that would benefit from the input of experts in another relevant SDO, consortium, or forum.
 Generally, this is done before the text is "fully cooked" so that input from experts in another organization